Last updated December 2017 | Words and photos by Vietnam Coracle

 INTRODUCTION | GUIDE | MAP | RELATED POSTS

-Sapa and Sin Ho are two small towns high up on the slopes of the Hoàng Liên Sơn Range, known in French colonial times as the Tonkinese Alps.
+Sapa and Sin Ho are two towns high up on the slopes of the Hoàng Liên Sơn Mountain Range, known in French colonial times as the Tonkinese Alps.
 Sapa is a famous mountain retreat, enormously popular with Vietnamese and foreign tourists.
 Sin Ho, on the other hand, is hardly ever visited by travellers.
-These two highland towns are connected by lofty mountain passes which afford spectacular views, on a scale not found anywhere else in Vietnam.
-Rent a motorbike from Sapa and spend a couple of days on the Sapa-Sin Ho Scenic Loop; you’ll be rewarded with some of the grandest alpine scenery is Southeast Asia.
+These two highland towns are connected by lofty mountain passes, affording spectacular views over a landscape on a scale not found anywhere else in Vietnam.
+Rent a motorbike from Sapa and spend a couple of days on the Sapa-Sin Ho Scenic Loop; you’ll be rewarded with some of the grandest alpine scenery in Southeast Asia.

 GUIDE: SAPA-SIN HO SCENIC LOOP

 - Duration: 2-4 days

 - Route: a round-trip between Sapa & Sin Ho on mountain passes [MAP]

 - Road Conditions: good mountain highways & back-roads, some rough patches

 - Scenery: the Tonkinese Alps: valleys, mountains & rivers on the roof of Indochina

 - SECTION 1: Sapa to Lai Chau (via road QL4D): 70km